|

 Sheila's musical talents.
 You will find a wide

-has made for her own use, so bear this in mind when you
+herself has made, so please bear this in mind when you

 listen.